When you need to resign from a job for personal reasons, it can be difficult to know how to tell your employer, and how much information to share.

 To help you navigate the process, here's some advice on how to resign, how to tell your boss, and how to stay on good terms with the company after you leave.

-How Much to Share
+How Much Information to Share

 If you are at all uneasy about sharing your reasons, simply say that you are leaving for personal reasons.
 This will demonstrate to your boss that you are not leaving because you are unhappy with the company.

 If you think you might reapply for a job at the company once your personal issues are resolved, you might provide a bit more detail.
 For example, if you are resigning because you are going to be a stay-at-home parent for a couple of years, you might explain this to your boss.

-If you are actually resigning because you are unhappy with your job, do not go into detail about this.
+If you are actually resigning because you are unhappy with your job, you don't need to go into detail about it.
 You want to maintain a good relationship with the company (and your supervisor) so you can use them as a reference.
 In this case, you can simply say that you are leaving for personal reasons.

 Other Ways to Resign from a Job